How To Detoxify And Get RID Of Psoriasis Once And For All

 Some Suggested Combos (measurement for one portion):

-- 1 oz wheatgrass juice + a squeeze of lemon juice
+- 1 oz (1 shot) of wheatgrass juice daily + a squeeze of lemon juice